-Updated on December 5, 2024: This story was originally published on November 9, 2018, and has been updated with new information.
+Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

-Once you’ve decided to relocate, there are a variety of tasks to be completed, including finding your new home in Florida, and your employment status may affect how you go about the big move.
+Once you’ve decided to relocate to Florida, there are a variety of tasks to be completed, and your employment status may affect how you go about the big move.
 We’ve outlined relocation strategies based on four typical scenarios:

-• Being transferred from your existing job,
+Being transferred from your existing job,

-• Working your existing job remotely from your new home in Florida,
+Working your existing job remotely from your new home in Florida,

-Relocating due to a Job Transfer
+Relocating Due to a Job Transfer

 Working Remotely

-Woman on a computer working remotely from homeSince 2020, when more people started working remotely from home, a world of relocation opportunities opened up.
+Since 2020, when more people started working remotely from home, a world of relocation opportunities has opened up.
 After all, if you can work your job from anywhere, why not work in a paradise like Florida?!

 Moving for a New Job